England national football team records and statistics

-The history of the England national football team, also known as the Three Lions, begins with the first representative international match in 1870 and the first officially-recognised match two years later.
+The history of the England national men's football team, also known as the Three Lions, begins with the first representative international match in 1870 and the first officially-recognised match two years later.
 England primarily competed in the British Home Championship over the following decades.
 Although the FA had joined the international governing body of association football FIFA in 1906, the relationship with the British associations was fraught.
 In 1928, the British nations withdrew from FIFA, in a dispute over payments to amateur players.
 This meant that England did not enter the first three World Cups.

-The Three Lions first entered the World Cup in 1950 and have since qualified for 16 of the 19 finals tournaments to 2022.
-They won the 1966 World Cup on home soil making them one of only eight nations to have won a FIFA World Cup.
-They have reached the semi-finals on two other occasions, in 1990 and 2018.
+The Three Lions first entered the World Cup in 1950 and have since qualified for 17 of the 20 finals tournaments to 2026.
+They won the 1966 World Cup on home soil, making them one of only eight nations to have won a FIFA World Cup.
+They have reached the semi-finals on three other occasions, in 1990, 2018 and 2026.
 The Three Lions have been eliminated from the World Cup quarter-final stage on seven occasions – more often than any other nation.
 England failed to qualify for the finals in 1974, 1978, and 1994.

 England also compete in the UEFA European Championship.
 During the 2020 European Championships, they reached the final of the competition for the first time, finishing as runners-up.
 They were also runners-up in the next competition, in 2024.
 England reached the semi-finals in 1968 and 1996 with the latter held on home soil.
-England's most capped player is Peter Shilton with 125 caps and its top goalscorer is Harry Kane with 74 goals.
+England's most capped player is Peter Shilton with 125 caps and its top goalscorer is Harry Kane with 82 goals.
 England compete in the FIFA World Cup, UEFA European Championship, and UEFA Nations League.
 However, as a constituent country of the United Kingdom, England are not a member of the International Olympic Committee so are not eligible to compete in the Olympic Games.

-This list encompasses honours won by the England national team, and records set by both players and managers including appearance and goal records.
-It also records England's record victories.
+This list encompasses honours won by the England national men's team, and records set by both players and managers including appearance and goal records.
+It also records England men's record victories.